Obama won't rush to act against Syria over chemical arms

 Obama did not rule out action - military or otherwise - against Assad's government.
 But he repeatedly stressed he would not allow himself to be pressured prematurely into deeper intervention in Syria's two-year-long civil war.

-The president's remarks raised the prospect that, despite declaring last week that there is evidence Assad has used the nerve agent sarin "on a small scale," any U.S. government response will not be quick.
+The president's remarks raised the prospect that, despite declaring last week that there was evidence Assad's forces had used the nerve agent sarin "on a small scale," any U.S. government response will not be quick.

 Privately, U.S. officials predict it will be weeks before any conclusion is reached.